elotroalex/chiens/_texts/translation.md

 - Who?
 - Them
 - them dogs
-- them men with bleeding smiles, with steel eyes
+- them men with bleeding smiles, with steely eyes
-- {:.pr} But you know, I tell you that the action of justice is extinguished.
-Extinguished, but the glow of their eyes never goes out.
+- {:.pr} And you know, I say their Justice is over.
+Over, but the glow of their eyes never dies.
 - assassins! murderers! murderers!

 - {:.sp} The Guard Man.